klalicki/JSFrameworks2023/docs/InstallationGuideMac.md

 export PATH="/usr/local/bin:$PATH"
 ```

-## Git && Github
+## Git and Github

 Git is version control software.
 It is used for sharing code, combining team members' code and managing different versions of your code.

 You will need to [create a Github account](https://github.com/signup?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home) if you do not have one.

 If you are not sure whether you have it installed, type `git --version` in your terminal.
-If you see output like this - _git version 2.35.1_ - then congratulations!
+If you see output like this - _git version 2.40.1_ - then congratulations!
 You already have git installed and you can skip ahead to the next section.

 To install git, type this in your terminal: